dennislysenko/march/README.md

           - host: app-2.yourapp.com
           - host: app-3.yourapp.com

+All files in the assets/ folder in your Go source directly will be copied directly to the server and can be accessed at `os.Getenv('MARCH_ASSETS_PATH')`.

 ## commands

 **format**: `march {stage} {command}`

 - `deploy`: builds your go package into a binary and uploads it along with some support files to your `deploy_path` on all servers matching that stage.
+- `logs`: experimental, does not respond to SIGKILL, but tails the logs of your go program